 Some positions on the grid have outsized significance — gateways where a single shift cascades across the entire system.
 In mythic terms, these are thresholds: crossing points where the territory changes dramatically on the other side.

-Opening a gateway does not just affect one harmony.
+Activating a gateway does not just affect one harmony.
 It reshapes the landscape in neighboring territories.
-Opening the Discernment Gate (the Seer in the Spring) does not just sharpen emotional awareness.
+Activating the Discernment Gate (the Seer in the Spring) does not just sharpen emotional awareness.
 It provides the perceptual foundation for Empathy, Passion, and Embrace in the same domain.
 When the Seer arrives at the Spring, the entire emotional territory becomes more navigable.

 The centering plan identifies which gateways are closed and prioritizes them, because gateway work produces the largest systemic effects.
 One threshold crossing can shift the entire map.